LucaMalavolta/PyORBIT/docs/installation.rst

 - ``corner``: to make corner plots (`corner.py home page`_)
 - ``h5py``: HDF5 for Python (`h5py home page`_)

-Basic analysis can be performed using the ``scipy.optimize`` package, however to fully unwind the power of ``PyORBIT`` I strongly recommend these two packages:
+Basic analysis can be performed using the ``scipy.optimize`` package, however to fully unwind the power of ``PyORBIT`` I strongly recommend these two packages (already included in the requirements):
 - ``pyDE``: global optimization package (`PyDE home page`_)
 - ``emcee``: ensemble sampling toolkit for affine-invariant MCMC (`emcee home page`_)